xiaolizhang77/xiaolizhang77.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Qili Zhang is currently a second-year Ph.D. candidate at the National Superior College for Engineers, Beihang University.
-He has received the BS degree from School of Computer Science \& Engineering at Beihang University.
+He has received the BS degree from School of Computer Science and Engineering at Beihang University.

 His research focuses on data security for LLMs, Agents, and RAG systems.
 This includes investigating privacy threats like membership inference attacks against LLMs, advancing the core technology of Retrieval-Augmented Generation (RAG) through modular architecture and Deep Search techniques, and exploring the integration of federated learning into RAG systems to build secure, efficient, and privacy-preserving AI frameworks.
 He has long been attentive to cutting-edge security trends and the latest developments in LLM technology.